TizianoCitro/sudoku-p2p/README.md

 ## Solution
 The application has been developed in `Java` by using `Maven` to manage and resolve application dependencies.
-More in detail, the application uses several dependencies and most important are:
+More in detail, the application uses several dependencies and the most important are:
 - `TomP2P`: used to create and manage a Distributed HashTable (DHT) for enabling a peer-to-peer network, which each peer can join and then gain access to the resources stored in the DHT
-- `Junit`: used to achieve unit testing of the developed functionalities
+- `JUnit`: used to achieve unit testing of the developed functionalities
 - `TextIO`: used to manage the terminal for user interaction
 - `Lombok`: used to minimize the boilerplate while creating classes